fjprichard/PyAFBF/README.rst

 Communication to the author
 ===========================

 PyAFBF is developed and maintained by Frédéric Richard.
-For feed-back, contributions, bug reports, contact directly the [author](https://github.com/fjprichard), or use the [discussion](https://github.com/fjprichard/PyAFBF/discussions) facility.
+For feed-back, contributions, bug reports, contact directly the `author <https://github.com/fjprichard>`_, or use the `discussion <https://github.com/fjprichard/PyAFBF/discussions>`_ facility.

 Licence